adewes/battle-stations/README.md

 * To mark incidents as resolved, simply close the corresponding issue.

 ## Questions & Answers

+### What technologies does this use?

+It uses jQuery, React.js and a few CSS/HTML libraries (Bootstrap, Font-Awesome).
+The code is kept as simple as possible and runs without any build steps / compilation.

 ### How does this work?